bluesky-social/atproto/README.md

 **⚠️ Please note, the server stores data in-memory.
 If you shutdown and restart a server, your account and related data will be deleted.**

-The number in parantheses tells you which terminal to run each command in.
+The number in parentheses tells you which terminal to run each command in.
 From project root:

 ```bash
 # install dependencies